 Enjoy Honyama Green Tea at the 170-Year-Old “Old-Family House Cafe Katsuyama” 【Honyama Tea, Shizuoka Prefecture】

 The tea produced in the Abe and Warashina River basin, located about 40 minutes by car from Shizuoka Station, is called Shizuoka Honyama-cha, characterized by its bright mountain-water color, elegant, delicate taste, and refreshing aroma.
 The tea farmer we interviewed this time is Katsuyama Tea Mfg, who produces Honyama-cha along the Mizumiiro River, a tributary of the Warashina River.
 The company handles the entire process from cultivation to production.
-The renovated 170-year-old minka (traditional house) Cafe Katsuyama is a relaxing spot where visitors can enjoy Honyama tea surrounded by the rich natural environment of Mizumiiro.
+The renovated 170-year-old minka (traditional japanese house) Cafe Katsuyama is a relaxing spot where visitors can enjoy Honyama-cha surrounded by the rich natural environment of Mizumiiro.

 In this article, we will report on Cafe Katsuyama’s menu and tea production in Mizumiiro, including an interview with Hisao Katsuyama, representative of Katsuyama Tea Mfg.